ahany42/idle-time-out-detector-vscode-extension/README.md

-# Idle Time Detector Extension
+# Save My Time Extension

 The **Idle Time Detector** is a VSCode extension designed to track periods of inactivity in the editor.
 It helps improve time-tracking accuracy by detecting idle times and notifying you when you've been inactive for a certain period.
 Perfect for preventing inaccurate time logging and helping you identify when you took breaks.